YeabsiraNigusse/Alien_Invasion/README.md

 # Alien_Invasion
-This is a project called Alien Invasion from Python crush course.
+This is a project called Alien Invasion from Python crush course book.
 I made this project during my python learning journy.
 This increase my confidence in building prjects and using Libreries of python.
 It feels amazing to play a game that build by yourself even if the game is not your creative work.